 By September 2017, the campaign shot past its goal to nearly $1.79 billion.
 In turn, that prompted them to try another fundraising platform: Kickstarter.

-So far, three Kickstarter campaigns have been run: One to preserve Neil Armstrong’s spacesuit, which was so successful it raised funds to maintain Alan Shepard’s as well; another to keep Judy Garland’s ruby slippers from The Wizard of Oz in good condition; and a third to create an extensive history of rap and hip-hop, with 9 CDs of music and a 300-page collection of writings on the genre.
+So far, three Kickstarter campaigns have been run.
+One was to preserve Neil Armstrong’s spacesuit, which was so successful it raised funds to maintain Alan Shepard’s as well.
+Another is to keep Judy Garland’s ruby slippers from The Wizard of Oz in good condition.
+And a third to create an extensive history of rap and hip-hop, with 9 CDs of music and a 300-page collection of writings on the genre.

 The Smithsonian is an enthusiastic adopter of technology with its ongoing digitization efforts to preserve documents and use 3D scanners to create detailed images of objects in its archives, which you can view for free online.